-We love Mexican food.
-But it isn’t all about the main meal with burritos and beans.
+We love Mexican food but it isn’t all about the main meal with burritos and beans.
 We also love the desserts.
-Nothing gets us in the mood for a fiesta like a Mexican dessert.
-Well, today you are in for a real treat as we’ve assembled a list of 19 Mexican Dessert Recipes for you to try… Now, where did we put our sombrero?
+Nothing gets us in the mood for a fiesta like Mexican desserts.
+Well, today you are in for a real treat as we’ve assembled a list of 19 traditional Mexican Dessert Recipes for you to try.
+Now, where did I put my sombrero?

 Best Mexican Dessert Recipes

 From churros to fried ice cream and Mexican sweet corn cake, we really understand the most authentic Mexican desserts you’ve been looking for.

 There are desserts with apple pie filling, powdered sugar and sweetened condensed milk you’ll need to stock up your pantry with for delicious recipes we’e outlined below.

 Lets face it, no Mexican meal is complete without a dessert to accompany it with.

 Nothing says Mexican street food more than crispy and fluffy churros.
 They are so tasty and they remind us of a long thin doughnut.
 Churros are long tubes of batter that are fried until they are golden brown on the outside.

 They are then tossed (and by tossed we mean drowned) in lashings of white sugar.
 If you have a super sweet craving then make sure you serve them with a rich and luxurious chocolate dip!